threatgrid/asami/README.md

 Asami also follows an _Open World Assumption_ model, in the same way that [RDF](http://www.w3.org/TR/rdf-primer) does.
 In practice, this has very little effect on the database, beyond what being schemaless provides.

+If you are new to graph databases, then please read our [Introduction page](https://github.com/threatgrid/asami/wiki/Introduction).

 Asami has a query API that looks very similar to a simplified Datomic.
 More details are available in the [Query documentation](https://github.com/threatgrid/asami/wiki/Querying).

 ## Features